-In this live tutorial Facebook ad copy expert Wahida Lakhani goes over the dos and don’ts of writing Facebook-compliant copy.
+In this live tutorial Facebook ad copywriting expert Wahida Lakhani goes over the dos and don’ts of writing Facebook-compliant copy, so that you don’t waste your time creating a beautiful ad that get’s rejected for not following Facebook ad policy.

 Joanna Wiebe: But it’s critical.
 I’m not going to freak anyone out with the bad things that can happen if you’re not compliant.
 I think Wahida might have a few things to say about that.
 My point is if you want to be successful with your Facebook ads, you’re going to need to be compliant.
 Wahida, you’re going to share with us today some of the ways you can do that.
 We’ll dive right into that, but first things first, yes, it’s being recorded.
 Please chat things over if you just want to chat with us about whatever Wahida is saying, if you have any questions.
 I use chat for that.
 Q&A is where you will put all of your questions that you need Wahida to answer by the end of today’s session.
 We have a 20-minute tutorial in store for you.
 Hi to everybody who’s chatting, back from Dublin.
 Hi.
 Happy Tuesday.
 Cool.
 All right.
 So, Wahida, I will let you take it away.